aviflax/resume/resume.md

 #### Omne *<nobr>Chief Software Architect</nobr>* *2024–2025*

 * Built and refined the team and its strategy, processes, and culture
-* Designed and built a pre-alpha ERP system with a focus on manufacturing customers
+* Designed and built an ERP system for the manufacturing market
 * Tech: PostgreSQL, C#, Playwright, GitHub Actions, Kafka, Azure Cloud, Terraform, Bicep, Docker

 </section>